Mobile phone industry in Japan: KDDI

 KDDI was formed by the merger of KDD (International phone service operator), DDI (nationwide CDMA operator except for Kanto and Tokai area), and IDO (CDMA operator for Kanto and Tokai area) in 2000.
 They offer the au mobile phone service: its second generation service, using CDMA technology, and 3G service, using CDMA2000.
 Their operating bands are 800 MHz and 2100 MHz.
 As of March 2016, there are 46 million subscribers.

 SoftBank

 SoftBank purchased Vodafone Japan at $15b in 2006.
 SoftBank now offers 3G, 4G and 5G services using W-CDMA technology at 900 MHz and 2100 MHz.
 SoftBank was also the exclusive service provider of Apple's iPhone in Japan until November 2011.
 As of March 2016, there were 40 million subscribers.
 SoftBank acquired Y!mobile in 2010 and continued to use Y!mobile.

 Rakuten Mobile

 Rakuten Mobile was born in 2018 after Rakuten announcement of entry in the mobile business industry in 2017.
-In 2018 Rakuten is granted the 1.7 GHz band.
+In 2018 Rakuten was granted the 1.7 GHz band.
 By 2020 Rakuten Mobile started selling the first plan called Rakuten UN-LIMIT which uses 4.5 G and 5G technologies and relies on a Fully Virtualized Cloud Native Mobile Network to provide their services.
 By 2022, Rakuten had capture 2.2% of the total market and the number is rapidly increasing.